Table of Contents

 Right: She has worked here since 2019.

-Why: Since normally pairs with present perfect (has/have + past participle) or present perfect continuous to show an action that started in the past and continues.
+Why: Since usually works with the present perfect or present perfect continuous to show an action that began in the past and continues now.

-4. Using simple past with ongoing actions and for incorrectly
+4. Using simple past for actions that are still true

-Wrong: I lived here for five years. (when you still live here)
+Wrong: I lived here for five years. (but you still live there)

 Right: I have lived here for five years.

-Tip: Ask “Is this still true now?”
-If yes, use present perfect.
+Tip: Ask yourself, “Is this still true now?”

 5. Confusing since (time) with since (because)